UPPMAX/uppmax4DL/docs/modules-slurm.md

 ![Image](./img/queue3.png)
 - Left: 4 one-core jobs can run immediately (or a 4-core wide job).

     - The jobs are too long to fit in core number 9-13.

 - Right: A 5-core job has to wait.

     - Too long to fit in cores 9-13 and too wide to fit in the last cores.

 ### Jobs
 - Job = what happens during booked time
 - Described in a Bash script file
     - Slurm parameters (**flags**)
     - Load software modules
     - (Move around file system)
     - Run programs
     - (Collect output)
 - ... and more

 ### Slurm parameters
 - 1 mandatory setting for jobs:
     - Which compute project? (`-A`)
 - 3 settings you really should set:
     - Type of queue? (`-p`)
         - core, node, (for short development jobs and tests: devcore, devel)
     - How many cores? (`-n`)
         - up to 16 (20 on Rackham) for core job
     - How long at most? (`-t`)
 - If in doubt:
-  - -`p core`
+    - `-p core`
-  - -`n 1`
+    - `-n 1`
     - `-t 7-00:00:00`

 ![Image](./img/queue1.png)

 - Where should it run? (`-p node` or `-p core`)
 - Use a whole node or just part of it?
     - 1 node = 20 cores (16 on Bianca & Snowy)
     - 1 hour walltime = 20 core hours = expensive
-   -Waste of resources unless you have a parallel program or need all the memory, e.g. 128 GB per node
+        - Waste of resources unless you have a parallel program or need all the memory, e.g. 128 GB per node
 - Default value: core

 ### Interactive jobs